Interference with Gravitational Instability: Hot and Fuzzy Dark Matter: Discussion

 For the evolution of linear density perturbations in an initially hot FDM distribution similar effects occur.
 In this case there is an additional consideration that the dynamical time at the background density is the Hubble time.
 For simplicity we have restricted our analysis to timescales that are short with respect to the Hubble time and also begin the analysis in the matter dominated regime.
 The main difference in both the wave and particle cases is that their momenta redshift and the free streaming length becomes

 where we have switched to comoving coordinates.
 For hot particle dark matter, e.g.\ massive neutrinos that decouple while relativistic, the maximal free streaming scale occurs when the particles become non-relativistic and thereafter the continued free streaming per Hubble time decreases in the matter dominated epoch.
 Similarly for hot wave dark matter that becomes non-relativistic before matter-radiation equality, the free streaming length logarithmically increases in radiation domination, reaching a maximum total value at equality, and thereafter the subsequent free streaming again decreases in the matter dominated epoch \cite{Hu:2000ke,Amin:2022nlh,Liu:2024pjg}.
 As with neutrinos, perturbations would continue to grow once the free streaming scale becomes smaller than the wavelength, leading to a gradual suppression below the free streaming scale at matter-radiation equality.
 This is only smaller than the maximal free streaming scale by a logarithmic factor that depends on the epoch of production \cite{Liu:2024pjg}.
-Thus, instead of a sharp break from growth to saturation exhibited in our non-expanding simulations, we expect a gradual reduction of the initial white noise spectrum to have less high $k$ power beginning at the free streaming scale at equality.
+Thus, instead of a sharp break from growth to saturation exhibited in our non-expanding simulations, we expect a gradual reduction of the initial white noise spectrum to have less high $k$ power beginning at the free streaming scale at equality. \wh{Thus observational bounds on warm or hot wave dark matter, e.g.\ from the Ly$\alpha$ forest, remain unaffected compared with the cold case \cite{Irsic:2019iff} if the scale is above the maximal free streaming scale, whereas they would be relaxed if below, but in a manner that requires cosmological simulations to quantify.}

-Our techniques can readily be extended to the expanding case to test these expectations by perturbing around the adiabatically evolving free wave solution in the WKB approximation.
+Our techniques can readily be extended to \wh{this} expanding case to test these expectations by perturbing around the adiabatically evolving free wave solution in the WKB approximation.
 We leave these considerations to future work.

 Note added: upon completion of this project, Ref.~\cite{Amin:2025dtd} appeared which addresses the related question of the gravitational stability of warm particle white noise density fluctuations under its Jeans scale.